2DGD-F0TH/2DGD_F0TH/chapters/099_Appendices/098_Premade_Assets.md

 Opengameart is a website specifically dedicated to game development, with all kinds of resources to use in your game, either as placeholders or good-quality assets that are meant to stay in your product.

-The interface is quite essential and sometimes the website can be slow, but this is a great source for anything you need to make your own videogame.
+The interface is quite essential and sometimes the website can be slow, but this is a great source for anything you need to make your own video game.

 Freesound {.unnumbered .unlisted}
 -------------